dougal/base58/README.md

 ## Credits

   * [Joel Nordell](https://github.com/joelnordell) for Bitcoin and Ripple alphabet support.
+Also binary encoding support.

 ## Copyright and Licence